-“I’m thinking of moving to Australia, but I’m unsure”.
+“I’m thinking of moving to Australia from UK, but I’m unsure”.

 There are numerous reasons people move to Australia.
 Many have fallen in love with the outdoors lifestyle after holidaying down under, while others look to offer their young family better opportunities in life.